DamoM73/space-rescue-tutorials/04_welcome.md

 ## Create Title RoomObject

-Not that we have a Room we can place the Title RoomObject inside it.
+Note that we have a Room we can place the Title RoomObject inside it.
 So let's check the [GameFrame docs](documentation.md#roomobject) to see how to do this.
 This is a similar process to creating a Room:

 1. Create a new file in the `Objects` folder
 2. Import the parent class